Booking a degree ceremony:

 Information and a booking form can be downloaded from the links on the right.

 Degrees can be conferred in person or in absence.
 For conferral in person, you normally need to go on a waiting list in the first instance (priority goes to current students; once the priority booking period for current students has passed, any remaining places are then offered to those on the waiting lists).
-Please note: there are currently spaces available on the next degree day, Saturday 15 July (as at 16 May 2017).

 Degrees can be conferred in absence on any date, providing applications are received at least 6 weeks in advance.

 If you have any further questions, please contact the Assistant Academic Administrator, Emma Standhaft: email@example.com

 Degree certificates are only issued once a degree has been officially conferred at a ceremony, either in person or in absence.
 If you had your degree conferred a number of years ago but didn’t receive a certificate at the time, please download and complete the postal order form from the University’s website.